aabedraba/kube-test-devops/README.md

 ### Update custom ArgoCD image

-Follow the same steps for Building customer ArgoCD image, as it builds with the latest `argocd` image.
+Follow the same steps for Building custom ArgoCD image, as it builds with the latest `argocd` image.

 ### Patch existing ArgoCD image